 At PRCC, most degree programs require completion of a minimum of 60 hours of coursework.
 Therefore, students must complete the requirements for a certificate or degree program within 90 hours, based on the 150% of the hours required (60 hours X 1.50 = 90).
 The maximum time frame can be adjusted on a case by case basis for programs requiring more hours, with approval from the Office of Financial Aid.
 Once a student earns an associate degree from PRCC or another institution, they are not eligible to participate in the federal student aid program without filing an appeal through the Office of Financial Aid and providing an updated graduation plan.
 This does not guarantee, however, that their appeal will be approved and that financial aid eligibility will be reinstated.
 There are no provisions for federal student aid at Pearl River Community College for students who have already completed degrees at the bachelors’ or masters’ levels.

 Satisfactory Academic Progress (SAP) Review and Notification

 Satisfactory Academic Progress (SAP) is reviewed at the end of each semester to determine compliance with grade point average (GPA), completion rate or incremental measure, and maximum time frame standards.
-Students who fail to meet SAP standards will be notified via their PRCC emails accounts and via any personal email accounts reported to the institution on file in the Office of Financial Aid.
+Students who fail to meet SAP standards will be notified via their PRCC email accounts and any personal email accounts reported to the institution on file in the Office of Financial Aid.
 Students’ statuses are also updated for viewing through PRCC’s RiverGuide portal.
 It is the student’s responsibility to be familiar with SAP requirements and to monitor his/her progress each semester.

 Satisfactory Academic Progress Disciplinary Actions:

 Financial Aid Warning

 A student at PRCC is automatically placed on warning following one semester of attendance if the minimum cumulative grade point average (GPA) or 67% completion rate required for SAP at PRCC is not met.
 During this warning period of enrollment, the student remains eligible for federal assistance.
 Only one semester of automatic reinstatement will be granted to students during their program of study.